mdyna/mdyna-app/README.md

 </p>

 > MDyna is a markdown notes application that syncs with Github gists, and much more
+### App is not actively maintained, and I advise you to look for other alternatives for your markdown notes

 ### 🏠 [Homepage](https://mdyna.dev)
 Linux and Windows Build: